 To see the list of members, affiliates and administrators, click here.

-The next meeting of CIAS will take place at Senate House on Thursday 17 November at 4.30 (in room G21a at Senate House) and will be followed by the launch event for Being Human 2016 – Hope and Fear at 6.30.
-Steven Hill, Head of Research Policy at HEFCE will speak to members on the topic of inter-disciplinarity and the REF at the autumn meeting.
+The next meeting of CIAS will take place at Senate House on Monday 26 June at 4.00 (in room G21a at Senate House) and will be followed by the launch event for Being Human 2017 – Lost and Found – at 6.30.
+Philip Lewis from the British Academy will speak to members on the topic of Brexit and the humanities.

 Being Human Launch